skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 A Skywallet that is being used for the first time will not have a firmware installed.

-A firmware to a hardware is what an operating system is to your computer.
-Hence without firmware a hardware device cannot work properly.
+Firmware is like the brain of a hardware device (in this case your Skywallet).
+It is the software interface which helps the hardware to interact with both the user as well as a computer.
+Thus without a firmware, your Skywallet will not work properly.

 Hence any message apart from this welcome message implies that your Skywallet has been tampered with by a third party.
 Thus if you get any message apart from the welcome message, proceed to disconnect the device and contact support immediately.